anushadatar/dns-spoof/README.md

 Other terminal:
     # dig -p 123 @localhost foo.com
 ```
-This should return the following response:
+This should return the following response in the other terminal.
 ```
 ; <<>> DiG 9.16.1-Ubuntu <<>> -p 123 @localhost foo.com
 ; (1 server found)